 Most minority investments by financial sponsors are structured as straight equity investments.
-Convertible bonds and subscription rights that can be converted into equity are also quite common, but usually only in addition to a substantial debt or equity investment.
+Convertible bonds and subscription rights that can be converted into equity are also guite common, but usually only in addition to a substantial debt or equity investment.
 In co-investment transactions (e.g. management buyouts), the secondary investors are sometimes granted profit sharing certificates or shares without voting rights.
 In the case of straight equity investments, financial sponsors typically subscribe to a capital increase of the target company in return for shares with preferred rights on dividends and liquidation proceeds as well as certain special rights bestowing control, or at least influence, over the target company.
-Typical minority protections sought by financial sponsors include right to information by periodic reporting, right to appoint board members, and consultation or veto rights concerning certain decisions to be taken by the board of directors or the shareholders' meeting.
-Moreover, certain "exit clauses" are usually sought by financial sponsors, the most common being standstill provisions, right of first refusal, drag-along and tag-along clauses, as well as put-options.
+Typical minority protections sought by financial sponsors include the right to information by periodic reporting, the right to appoint board members and/or the right to appoint board observer, and consultation or veto rights concerning certain decisions to be taken by the board of directors or the shareholders' meeting.
+Moreover, certain "exit clauses" are usually sought by financial sponsors, the most common being standstill provisions, right of first refusal, drag-along and tag-along clauses, as well as putoptions.
 Minority investments are typically more recurring in early stage funding such as venture capital.
 To our knowledge, the number of minority investments undertaken by financial sponsors has not significantly increased in recent years.